pmarchand1/ECL7102/labs/RMarkdown_tutorial.md

 ## Create a R Markdown document

 The R Markdown format allows you to combine text, chunks of R code, and results in one document.
 This tutorial is a very brief introduction to R Markdown.
-A more complete tutorials can be found at <https://rmarkdown.rstudio.com/lesson-1.html>.
+A more complete tutorial can be found at <https://rmarkdown.rstudio.com/lesson-1.html>.

 In RStudio, create a new R Markdown document with the menu commands *File -> New File -> R Markdown...*.
-Choose the PDF output format.
+Choose the Word (.docx) output format.
+You can also choose PDF or HTML, but PDF creation requires installing additional software, as noted in RStudio.
+Also, thee Word format has the advantage that you can edit the document in Word later.

 The file created already contains sample R Markdown text.
-Save the file (give it the name `example.Rmd`) and press the **Knit** button to produce the PDF document.
+Save the file (give it the name `example.Rmd`) and press the **Knit** button to produce the .docx file.

 <img src = "../images/knit_cap.png" width=300>

-When reading the description of the different parts of the document, compare the .Rmd file and the result in the PDF.
+When reading the description of the different parts of the document, compare the .Rmd file and the result in Word.

 ## Header